• Skip to primary navigation

 Metalized window tint film (Good)

-This tint comes with a shatterproof feature and uses metallic particles which are inserted in the film to prevent solar heat gain.
+This tint comes with a shatterproof feature and uses metallic particles that are inserted in the film to prevent solar heat gain.

 Pros: